-Continue to support the project team in carrying out the activities of the project in all sites, including such administrative activities as: meeting management, team communication management, background research, document tracking and archiving, progress reporting and presentations for AACHHR and Health Canada, cashflow tracking and preparation, translation, travel, payroll, purchasing, etc.
+- Continue to support the project team in carrying out the activities of the project in all sites, including such administrative activities as: meeting management, team communication management, background research, document tracking and archiving, progress reporting and presentations for AACHHR and Health Canada, cashflow tracking and preparation, translation, travel, payroll, purchasing, etc. - Awaiting the amendment for CLE 2011-2012 to be sent to Health Care Sector Council; - Preparing for presentation of interim findings to team at GASHA in April, 2011; - Finalizing the team inn NL - Reconnecting with the WNF Evaluation team and determining next steps and a way in which we can develop a framework that will suit both regions CLE work.